lenyakim/lenyakim/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on : React and Data science projects using Python
+🔭 I’m currently working on : Web projects using React & Data science projects using Python

 💬 Ask me about my Projects, Life in SNU and Dancing